TylerJewell/DevLandscape/README.md

 5. The [APIDays API Landscape by Mehdi Medjaoui](https://www.apidays.co/wp-content/uploads/2020/07/API-Landscape-2020.pdf) does an excellent job of capturing the different categories of infrastructre that go into supporting the API lifecycle.

 6. There are other VCs that sometimes write about developer markets, and their writings can offer insights not commonly seen elsewhere.
-This includes [Astasia Meyers' Memory Leak](https://medium.com/memory-leak/3-devops-trends-to-watch-in-2020-827f69475ff0) and [Nnamdi Iregbulem's WhoIsNnamdi](https://whoisnnamdi.com/).
+This includes [Assaf Araki on Autonomous Software Development](https://www.linkedin.com/pulse/software-20-takes-shape-assaf-araki/?trackingId=BXbKWfcyRQOoKMQJU4dCOw%3D%3D), [Astasia Meyers' Memory Leak](https://medium.com/memory-leak/3-devops-trends-to-watch-in-2020-827f69475ff0) and [Nnamdi Iregbulem's WhoIsNnamdi](https://whoisnnamdi.com/).